 With clear visibility into obligations and commitments, eSignature integration and advanced search functionality, the contracting process has greatly accelerated, with tasks that used to take an hour now taking minutes.
 And with full visibility into contracts, obligations are now automatically surfaced.
 This is vital as the agency is subject to a wide array of regulations governing the housing, healthcare, and employment sectors.

-With the new platform in place, Central City Concern can streamline the contracting process, making better use of employee time and budgets.
+With the new software in place, Central City Concern can streamline the contracting process, making better use of employee time and budgets.
 Being able to demonstrate fiscal responsibility helps to ensure continued access to federal funds and an uninterrupted commitment to fulfilling the nonprofit’s mission.

-ICM has completely changed how Central City Concern approaches contracts and obligation management.
+ICI has completely changed how Central City Concern approaches contracts and obligation management.
 In addition to accelerating the process, it can fully track contract history and expiry.